12 Things You Need to Know About Your Nest Thermostat

 • Select the Settings icon.

-• As your Nest is finished scanning for local networks, locate your Wi-Fi and, if you have one, enter your password.
+• Once your Nest has scanned nearby networks, locate your Wi-Fi and, if you have one, put in your password.

-Nest thermostats are powered indirectly through HVAC system, but they also include a rechargeable lithium-ion battery for backup power in case of an outage.
-According to Google, Nest's manufacturer, a Nest Thermostat battery should last several months.
-It can be recharged using a USB charger that comes with the Nest.
+Nest thermostats get the power they need directly from your HVAC system, but each one also features a rechargeable lithium-ion battery for backup power in case of an outage.
+According to Google, the maker of Nest, a Nest Thermostat battery should last several months.
+Recharge it with the USB cord that comes included.

 4. How to Turn Off a Nest Thermostat

 If you aren’t going to be in your home for a long time, it's a good idea to set your Nest Thermostat to Off mode, though Eco mode is also a good option.
-The Off mode option deactivates your regular heating and cooling schedules, but it will still adhere to any current Safety Temperatures to keep your home from getting especially hot or cold.
+Off mode shuts down all your regular heating and cooling schedules, although the Nest will still use your Safety Temperatures to keep your home from getting dangerously hot or cold.

 To select Off mode on the thermostat: